emf-creaf/forestindicators/reference/estimate_indicators.md

   parameters of each indicator are found in table [`additional_parameters`](https://emf-creaf.github.io/forestindicators/reference/additional_parameters.md).

+- include_units:

+  A logical flag to include output units for indicators.

 - verbose:

-  A logical flag to provide information on progress
+  A logical flag to provide information on progress.

 ## Value

-A data frame with the following columns:

-- `id_stand` - Stand identifier.

-- `date` - Date of indicator assessment.

-- `...` - Additional columns with names equal to strings given in `indicators`.

 ## Details